 Requirements for Switzerland Permanent Residence

-The table below summarizes the core requirements:
+The table below outlines the requirements:

 Requirement